giachello/beoplay/README.md

 ```
 beoplay_join_experience:
 ```
-This command joins the speaker to the current primary experience.
+This command joins the speaker to the current play experience, just like pressing the 'Join' button on the remote.
+A source must be playing already for Join to work.

 ```
 beoplay_leave_experience:
 ```
-This command makes the speaker quit the current primary experience.
+This command makes the speaker quit the current experience, and turn off.

 ```
 beoplay_add_media_to_queue:
 ```
 This command is experimental.
 It allows to add a URL of a DLNA asset on your network to the speaker and play it.
 Let me know if it works for you!

-You can use them to have the speaker join and leave an existing play experience, just like pressing the 'Join' button on the remote.
-A source must be playing already for Join to work.

 These are called through service calls, e.g.: